“Misery is a river of tears that whispers my name in a constant hiss.”

 A real vampire bat.

-I noticed two others at his flanks and two more bringing up the rear—their wings great, taut sails negotiating the air.
+I noticed two others at his flanks and two more bringing up the rear.
+Their wings were great, taut sails negotiating the air.
 One held in his claws the fur skin I had dropped in my haste to lay hands on my abductor.

 I had been saved from the witch.
 That knowledge was worth the sigh of relief I breathed.
-But whether my captors meant to let me live or die at another location was yet to be known.
+But whether my captors meant to let me live or die at some other location was yet unknown.

 #theTarisheCurse #fantasy #Halloween #suspense #werewolves #vampires #witches #HalloweenStories #RichelleGoodrich